AbigailShockey/spriggan/README.md

 ### Using Spriggan

-The input to Spriggan is a file listing the paths to short reads for assembly and a reference genome
+The input to Spriggan is a reference genome and a file listing paths to short reads for assembly

 ```
 usage: ./spriggan [-h] [-o output] [-t] reads reference